Football hooliganism: Violence

 The type of violence committed by hooligans can come in a number of forms: starting fires, unarmed and armed fighting, hateful speech, and occasionally even violent acts committed against the players such as throwing bottles or bananas to physically harm or racially attack players.

-In 2014 in a match between Barcelona and Villareal, a fan racially abused Dani Alves, the Barcelona right back, throwing a banana at him, insinuating he was a monkey, a known racial stereotype against black people.
+In 2014 in a match between Barcelona and Villarreal, a fan racially abused Dani Alves, the Barcelona right back, by throwing a banana at him, insinuating that he was a monkey, a known racial stereotype against black people.
+The fan was banned for life.

 Violence can also come as a result of a player's poor performance.
 Fans and in particular hooligans hold their mistakes to them, ridiculing them in any way possible.
 Andres Escobar was a Colombian defender whose own goal error led to the elimination of Colombia in the 1994 World Cup, resulting in him being subsequently murdered.

 Match-day

-A study from the university of Munich analyzed violent crime in Germany from 2011 to 2015 and how much of that can be attributed to football.
+A study from LMU Munich analyzed violent crime in Germany from 2011 to 2015 and how much of that can be attributed to football.
 It found that on the day of the game, violent crime increased by 17% and during major rivalry games, violent crimes increased by 63%.